Cosmological perturbation theory for large scale structure in phase space: Cosmological perturbations in phase space

+The formalism we develop in this paper is an improvement over the one introduced in \cite{Valageas:2001df}, mainly for the added clarity on how the nonlinearities in gravitational evolution renormalize the background distribution function.
+This feature enables us to make a connection between the cosmological perturbation theory in phase space and the EFTofLSS, which will be the subject of our attention in the next section.

-We intend Sec.\ref{sec:ptbe} to be a useful pedagogical reference for numerical calculations in SPT with the full $\Lambda$CDM time dependent kernels, up to third order in the perturbative expansion.
-For this reason, we supplement the main text with explicit formulas for the one-loop power spectrum and tree-level bispectrum in Appendices \ref{sec:app4} and \ref{sec:app5}, respectively.
+We intend Sec.\ref{sec:ptbe} to be a useful pedagogical reference for numerical calculations in SPT with the full $\Lambda$CDM time-dependent kernels, up to third order in the perturbative expansion.
+For this reason, we supplement the main text with explicit analytic formulas for the time-dependent coefficients in Appendix \ref{sec:app1}, one-loop power spectrum in Appendix \ref{sec:app4} and tree-level bispectrum in Appendix \ref{sec:app5}.